NamtaoProductions/namtao-com/src/site/notes/How I Run Agile.md

 - At the end of the sprint, the team demos what they have built to the customer
     - no customer available?
 Make a customer proxy: someone, perhaps a ux-minded person who talks to the customer regularly
 - feedback from the customer demo is captured into cards in the backlog
-- The team then prioritises the backlog, asking the customer which features they would like them to build FIRST
+- The customer then prioritises the backlog, the team asks the customer which features they would like them to build FIRST
 - Demonstrating working software (not designs, not mockups) to the actual customer is the heart of agile.
-- Throw everything else on in this process away if you must, but demo working software regularly and you will build the right thing
+- Throw everything else in this process away if you must, but demo working software regularly and you will build the right thing

 ## Retrospective Feedback
 > Responding to change over following a plan